feriahmad/k8s-kubeadm-ansible/README.md

-# Kubernetes Cluster Deployment with Ansible and kubeadm
+# Kubernetes Cluster Deployment with Ansible and Kubeadm

 This repository contains Ansible playbooks to automate the deployment of a Kubernetes cluster using kubeadm.